Kong/docs.konghq.com/app/konnect/gateway-manager/configuration/vaults/how-to.md

 Now, you can reference the secrets in proxy configuration.

 Set up a cert and key using these references:
-1. From your runtime group side menu, open **Certificates**.
+1. From your control plane side menu, open **Certificates**.
 1. Click **Add certificate**.
 1. In the **Cert** field, paste `{vault://env/my-secret-cert}`.
 1. In the **Key** field, paste `{vault://env/my-secret-key}`.
 1. Save to see your certificate added to the list.

-The {{site.konnect_short_name}} control plane can now access the certificates on the runtime instances using the references you provided.
+The {{site.konnect_short_name}} control plane can now access the certificates on the data plane nodes using the references you provided.

 You can also store secrets in a secure vault backend.
 For a list of supported vault backend implementations, see the